 And yet when we look at citizen journalism, we have much to be thankful for, from George Holliday’s filming of the Rodney King assault, to the mobilisation of entire movements from Occupy Wall Street and the Arab Spring to Black Lives Matter.
 On demonstrations week in and week out, protesters are filming police to hold them to account in ways their powerful bosses and their friends in establishment media rarely ever do.
 Citizen journalism has empowered ordinary people in extraordinary ways, while establishment media reinforced the capitalist status quo and hid behind the excuse of “impartiality” when regularly refusing to critique capitalism’s brutalisation of our communities.
 There’s an old saying that politicians piss on us and the media tells us it’s raining.

 In this culture of the modern newsroom, even if there was any inclination to look out of that proverbial window, that’s too often too much effort, as pressures from bosses reduce journalists to, at worst, remaining totally disconnected from marginalised communities, and at best, “reporting” while giving equal say to both perpetrator and victim, apartheid regime and refugee, corporation and community, all in the name of “unbiased” reporting.
 You can’t give equal say to unequal parties when one of them already dominates cultural narratives.
 Media is supposed to be biased, in favour of the oppressed.
+It has to be about publishing content that the powerful do not want to be published.
 Otherwise, it simply exists to constantly reinforce power imbalances.
 To paraphrase Finley Peter Dunne, “The job of the newspaper is to comfort the afflicted and afflict the comfortable.”
 Establishment media has completely failed to do this because of its hierarchical elitist institutions and class-exclusive professions.
 Its entire culture is at odds with the interests of our communities.
 And so, it’s now up to us.
 But that’s nothing new.
 It’s always been up to us.

 In many ways, the definition of “journalist” has now come full circle.
 When the First Amendment of the U.S. Constitution was adopted, “freedom of the press” referred quite literally to the freedom to publish using a printing press, rather than the freedom of organised entities engaged in the publishing business. … It was not until the late nineteenth century that the concept of the “press” metamorphized into a description of individuals and companies engaged in an often-competitive commercial media enterprise.– Prof. Mary-Rose Papandrea